Well operated, modern wood burners are energy efficient, produce low levels of air pollution and use one of NZ’s most renewable forms of energy.

 - Use a certified installer - quality installation is fundamental to your wood burner's performance and safety.
 We recommend that you have your wood burner installed by a Solid Fuel Appliance Installation Technician certified by the New Zealand Home Heating Association.

 - Install a heat transfer kit - most wood burners generate more heat than you need for one room.
 Unless your house is open-plan or has internal door openings that go right up to the ceiling, excess heat won’t easily get to other rooms.
 Heat transfer kits distribute the heat by pumping the warm air into other rooms in your house.
 You can buy these kits from DIY and electrical stores, but we recommend you contact a professional tradesperson for advice as there are a lot of factors that can affect how well they work.

-Burning dry, untreated wood of the right size and operating the wood burner correctly helps reduce the impact on air quality in parts of NZ that are prone to winter smog.
+Burning dry, untreated and unpainted wood of the right size and operating the wood burner correctly helps reduce the impact on air quality in parts of NZ that are prone to winter smog.

 - Follow the manufacturer's operation and safety instructions.

 - Use safety guards to protect children and pets.

 - Plan ahead and use well-seasoned, dry firewood - stored under cover in a well-ventilated, windy and sunny place for at least a year to dry out before use.